jaaamesey/run-with-worker/README.md

 ## Note: This library is still in a very experimental stage of development.
 Please excuse the lack of documentation and feel free to report any issues on GitHub.

+Wanna just... run a function inside a Web Worker?

 ## Background
 Web Workers are great in theory.
 They finally bring something resembling threads to JS, and allow for arbitary JS to run in a somewhat safe sandbox.